videoprocessing/videoprocessing.github.io/Papers/_posts/2021-03-18-Neural-Network-Based_Detection_Methods_for_Color,_Sharpness,_and_Geometry_Artifacts_in_Stereoscopic_and_VR180_Videos.md

 ### Results

-Table below presents the results.
+Table below shows the absolute error for each geometric distortion.
+“No model” predicts zero for each geometric distortion.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}